Skamba/TmobileRefresh/README.md

 A tool to automatically top up the Tmobile (Netherlands) free 2 GB bundles for the Unlimited subscription.

 Run from the command line.
-The first parameter is the password, the second one is your password.
+The first parameter is the user name, the second one is your password.

 DISCLAIMER